-MUSC:355 Audio Engineering Fundamentals.
+MUSC-355 Audio Engineering Fundamentals

 An in-depth study of fundamentals of sound.
 Topics covered include wiring and electronics, as well as ear training and the building blocks of the modern recording studio.
 4 SH.
+Offered every other year.

-MUSC:356 Music Production in the Recording Studio.
+MUSC-356 Music Production in the Recording Studio

 An introduction to techniques and practices employed by music producers in the recording studio.
 Issues of session organization, recording techniques, mixing and mastering techniques, and musical aesthetics will be explored.
-Prerequisite: MUSC:355.
 4 SH.
+Offered every other year.

-MUSC:367 Computer Music Composition.
+MUSC-367 Computer Music Composition

 A survey of the electronic music hardware and software available in the computer music studio.
 The techniques used by both popular and classical electronic composers will be studied.
 Students will create original works of music or sound art using non-real-time processes.
 4 SH.
+Offered every other year.

-MUSC:368 Computer Music Performance.
+MUSC-368 Computer Music Performance

 The study of real-time, interactive techniques for electronic music and, to a lesser extent, video.
 Students will become familiar with the MAX/MSP/JITTER object-oriented programming language, as well as the collection of midi controllers in the SU computer music studio.
 Student work will result in a final concert.
+Prerequisite: Sophomore standing.
 4 SH.
 CC: Interdisciplinary.
+Offered every other year.